realalienzjc/node_template_project_exp/README.md

 4. ```gulp dev``` to start the live build in your development environment.
 To build for the production environment, run ```gulp build --production```.

+5. Replace the content of README.md with your project description.

+Coding in fun!

 ## TODO